-Bike Club kicks-off each year in late September and runs for approximately 25-30 weeks, finishing in early May.
+Bike Club kicks-off each year in late September and runs for approximately 20-25 weeks, finishing in early May.
 Students who complete the program earn a bicycle and helmet.
-Each club is made up of roughly 20 elementary students (primarily 5th graders) and five volunteers — this number includes faculty member(s).
+Each club is made up of roughly 20 students and five volunteers — this number includes faculty member(s).
 Equipment needed to run club activities, such as bicycles, helmets, safety vests, curriculum, drill supplies, maps, etc., along with adult-size bicycles, are provided to each participating school.

 In the fall, students and adult volunteers meet weekly after school to ride bikes and work on cycling skills, life skills (confidence, respect, following rules, etc.) and other activities (for instance, STEM learning).
 And the spring semester is focused more on off-campus rides and experiences — for example, students may ride to a fire station, museum, park, restaurant or other nearby place of interest.

 Our kid-centered program started with a few like-minded people.
 People who were passionate and understood the power of bicycles.

 In 2008, Jason Whorton began building and giving kids free bikes through his 501(c)3 non-profit Humble Sons Bike Company.
 Whorton's initial efforts consisted of giving away 22 bikes.
 He has since given away nearly 8,000 bicycles and helmets to children.
 His program was growing at an exponential rate.
 Whorton's knack for getting things done soon outgrew his charity's primary mission — he began looking for what was next.